Nikon D500 vs D700

-The Nikon D500 and the Nikon D700 are two enthusiast cameras that were announced, respectively, in January 2016 and July 2008.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (D500) and a full frame sensor.
-The D500 has a resolution of 20.7 megapixel, whereas the D700 provides 12.1 MP.
+The Nikon D500 and the Nikon D700 are two enthusiast cameras that were revealed to the public, respectively, in January 2016 and July 2008.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (D500) and a full frame (D700) sensor.
+The D500 has a resolution of 20.7 megapixels, whereas the D700 provides 12.1 MP.

 An illustration of the physical size and weight of the Nikon D500 and the Nikon D700 is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the D500 – represents the basis or 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D700 is notably larger (7 percent) than the Nikon D500.
 Moreover, the D700 is markedly heavier (25 percent) than the D500.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.